-Volunteers learn techinques for rare plant monitoring.
+Volunteers learn techniques for rare plant monitoring.
 Photo: Rebecca Schillo

 On April 16, 2011 twenty volunteers gathered at the Baker House in Michigan City, IN to learn about rare plant monitoring with the Chicago Botanic Garden’s Plants of Concern program.
 The Field Museum’s Environment, Culture, and Conservation (ECCo) Division played a key role in connecting the Chicago Botanic Garden staff to conservation partners in Northwest Indiana, such as the Shirley Heinze Land Trust and Save the Dunes, and in bringing the Plants of Concern Program to the Calumet Region.